BAJAJ FINSERV DIRECT LIMITED

 Corporate Actions

-All dividends, rights, or bonus issues are credited based on the BO ID.
+All dividends, rights, and bonus issues are credited based on the BO ID, ensuring entitlements reach the correct demat account.

 IPO Applications

-The BO ID is required when filling IPO forms through UPI or ASBA.
-Incorrect BO ID can lead to application rejection.
+The BO ID is required when filling IPO forms through UPI or ASBA; incorrect entry can result in rejection or non-allotment.

 Reconciliation of Portfolio